awsdocs/aws-go-developer-guide/doc_source/s3-example-basic-bucket-operations.rst

 passing in the bucket and object names and the number of days to temporarily restore.
 If an error occurs, call ``exitErrorf``.
-Otherwise, inform the user that they bucket should be restored in the next 4 hours or so.
+Otherwise, inform the user that the bucket should be restored in the next four hours or so.

 .. literalinclude:: example_code/s3/s3_restore_object.go
    :lines: 50-56